cr0nyx/loading-techs/README.md

 ### Done
 1. DLL Injectors
     - Classic (?)
-2. Sharp Runners
-    - Reflection-Runner (Assembly.Load)
-    - Sharp-Runner (with Delegate)
-3. Shellcode Injectors
+2. Shellcode Injectors
     - Classic
+    - Thread Hijacking (If there is only main thread, the target program will not respond)
+    - Native API quadro (Inter-Process Mapped View)
     - Process Hollowing
-    - Thread Hijacking (If there is only main thread, the target program will not respond)
-4. Shellcode Runners
+3. Shellcode Runners
     - Classic
     - Local Thread Hijacking (If Binary was built as Debug, it'll not work.
 But in other cases, it works perfectly)
+    - CreateThreadpoolWait
+4. Sharp Runners
+    - Reflection-Runner (Assembly.Load)
+    - Sharp-Runner (with Delegate)

 ### TODO
 1. Dll Injectors